 ... so called techno-thrillers, with amongst others

 *NB.
-Tom Clancy was just one of a number of people writing "Techno-Thrillers".
-Authors like Patrick Robinson (specializing in Naval Techno-thrillers), Dale Brown (ex USAF), Clive Cussler (N.U.M.A.) and Chris Ryan (ex S.A.S) have all realized that there is a demand for this type of literature thus making it more accessible to people like me. |
+Tom Clancy was just one of a number of people writing "techno-thrillers".
+Authors like Patrick Robinson (specialising in naval techno-thrillers), Dale Brown (ex-USAF), Clive Cussler (N.U.M.A.) and Chris Ryan (ex S.A.S) have all realised that there is a demand for this type of literature, thus making it more accessible to people like me. |

 ||